 Wanting to protect your children when you aren’t there to do so is one excellent reason to develop an estate plan.
-Here are some leading child-related issues to consider as part of your estate planning efforts.
+Here are some leading child-related issues to consider when estate planning for parents:

 Guardians for Minor Children:

 Ordinarily, a surviving spouse will get custody of children under the age of 18, unless there is strong evidence of unfitness, such as having abandoned or mistreated them.
 But to protect against the possibility of both spouses dying in a common accident, or at times close to each other, your will should designate at least one successor guardian to raise your children if your spouse does not long survive you.

 In choosing a personal guardian, you’ll want to consider factors such as the individual’s willingness and ability to step in, if necessary, to bring up your children (the wills of many people also name an alternate guardian, if their first choice is unable to serve).
 If a guardian named in your will later becomes unavailable or unsuitable, you can easily amend your will to name a replacement (one more reason you’ll want to check will and/or trust documents regularly to see if updates are needed).

 Parents concerned that their choice of guardian for their children may not be capable of managing funds or property intended for the children can explore alternatives, such as separate guardians for the children and their property, or creating trusts for the children, leaving the funds or property contributed to the trust to be managed by trustees.

 It’s possible to choose different guardians for different children, although you’ll want to consider the hardships of separating siblings.
 A court’s review of these appointments will weigh whether they serve the best interests of the children involved.